deroneriksson/python-wsi-preprocessing/docs/index.md

 to properly convert a matplotlib chart image (the histogram) to a NumPy image on macOS, we currently need to include a call to `matplotlib.use('Agg')`.
-One way we can obtain a particular tile for analysis is to call the `dynamic_tile()` function, which we will describe in more detail later.
-Here, we will obtain the tile at the 29th row and 16th column on slide #2.
-Setting the `small_tile_in_tile` parameter to `True` means that the scaled-down 32x32 tile will be included in the returned Tile object.
+One way we can obtain a particular tile for analysis is to call the `dynamic_tile()` function, which we describe in more detail later.
+Here, we obtain the tile at the 29th row and 16th column on slide #2.
+Setting the `small_tile_in_tile` parameter to `True` means that the scaled-down 32x32 tile is included in the returned Tile object.
 The `display_image_with_hsv_hue_histogram()` function is used to display the small tile and its hue histogram.